 - Tumors of the heart or its vessels

 It is important to remember that even if your dog suffers from one of these diseases, a heart attack is still extremely unlikely.

 How is a heart attack in dogs diagnosed?

 Usually, your veterinarian will perform several different tests before they diagnose a heart attack, usually to rule out other causes of your dog’s symptoms or underlying conditions that may have brought on the symptoms.
 These will often include blood tests, x-rays, an electrocardiogram, and an echocardiogram.

 An echocardiogram (ultrasound of the heart) can provide a lot of information about the heart’s condition and measurements can be taken to assess blood flow through the heart, as well as the heart’s pumping ability.
 Sometimes, a blood clot within a vessel can be seen on echocardiography.

-Sometimes a heart attack will cause sudden death.
-Where there is only a small portion of the heart muscle affected, medications can be given to try and dissolve the blood clot and restore the blood supply to the heart.
-These are often referred to as blood thinners and it might be suggested that your dog remains on these for the rest of his life to try and prevent further blood clots from forming.
+When a dog experiences a heart attack, treatment often requires medication.
+If only a small portion of the heart muscle is affected, blood thinners may be given to dissolve the blood clot and restore blood supply to the heart.
+These medications may need to be given for the rest of the dog's life to prevent the formation of future blood clots.

 How common are heart attacks in dogs?

 Heart attacks in dogs are extremely rare.
 Sudden death from heart disease is possible but uncommon and a heart attack is rarely to blame.

 What is the prognosis after a dog has a heart attack?